FSX/misaka/docs/documentation.md

 ## Introduction

-Misaka is a Python (2.7 and 3.2) binding for [Sundown][-1].
+Misaka is a Python (2.7 and 3.2) and PyPy (1.6) binding for [Sundown][-1].
 And Sundown is a Markdown library written in C and it's really fast.
-Here is a [benchmark][0]:
+Here are some [benchmarks][0]:

+Python 2.7:

     Parsing the Markdown Syntax document 10000 times...
-    Misaka: 3.34s
+    Misaka: 3.18s
-    Markdown: 486.86s
+    Markdown: 566.8s
-    Markdown2: 677.55s
+    Markdown2: 689.09s
-    cMarkdown: 7.05s
+    cMarkdown: 6.15s
-    Discount: 16.76s
+    Discount: 15.28s

+Python 3.2:

+    Parsing the Markdown Syntax document 10000 times...
+    Misaka: 4.12s
+    Markdown: 578.43s
+    Markdown2 is not available
+    cMarkdown is not available
+    Discount is not available

+PyPy 1.6:

+    Parsing the Markdown Syntax document 10000 times...
+    Misaka: 9.88602s
+    Markdown: 746.591s
+    Markdown2: 684.435s
+    cMarkdown: 25.9316s
+    Discount is not available

-Python 2.7 was used in the benchmark.
-Besides Markdown (Python-Markdown) I haven't been able to find any working Markdown parsers for Python 3.
+Besides Markdown (Python-Markdown, latest checkout from Git) I haven't been able to find any working  Markdown parsers for Python 3.
 If there are more, please notify me.

  [-1]: https://github.com/tanoku/sundown